marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 # TO DO

-- What we miss is the 4 reference examples of https://www.rfc-editor.org/rfc/rfc7326.html#section-4
+- What we miss is the 4 reference examples rfc7326 section 4
 - Improve the abstract more in line with RFC 7326
 - Add a link to the use case 2.5 (PoE)
 - IEC60050 reference needs a new URL